wdi-sf-fall/iterators_lab/README.md

 Use the notes provided to help guide you explanation.

 ### Phase-2

-* Write a test in the `test` folder for `min` and implement it in the `src/iterators.js` folder.
+* Write a test in the `spec` folder for `min` and implement it in the `src/iterators.js` folder.
 There is a test for a `max` method already if you'd like to use that as inspiration.

-* Re-implement the `each` function we did in class, but write the spec for it first.
-Continue this exercise with `map` and `filter`.
+* Re-implement the `each` function, but write the spec for it first.
+Continue this exercise with `map` and `filter` and write tests first!

 ### Phase-3

-Implement the remaining iterator methods in the namespace.
+Implement the remaining iterator methods in the namespace and add tests for each one of them.
+Make sure that they return the correct data as well as datatype, and implement tests for edge cases (empty arrays, negative numbers).